-Under the standardized approach under the framework established by Basel II, the transition bonds may attract a risk weighting of 20% on the basis that the transition bonds are rated in the highest category by a major rating agency.
-It is a condition of issuance of the transition bonds that the transition bonds be rated "Aaa" by Moody's, "AAA" by S&P, and "AAA" by Fitch.
-In the alternative, under the framework established by Basel II, the transition bonds may attract the same risk weighting if the transition bonds are considered to be "guaranteed" by a non governmental public sector entity.
+Under the standardized approach under the framework established by Basel II, a series of transition bonds may attract a risk weighting of 20% on the basis that the bonds of such series are rated in the highest category by a major rating agency.
+It is a condition of issuance of any series of transition bonds that the bonds of such series be rated "Aaa" by Moody's, "AAA" by S&P, and "AAA" by Fitch.
+In the alternative, under the framework established by Basel II, a series of transition bonds may attract the same risk weighting if the bonds of such series are considered to be "guaranteed" by a non governmental public sector entity.

-If held by financial institutions subject to regulation in countries (other than the United States) that have adopted and continue to use or permit the use of the Basel Accord for risk weighting, the transition bonds may attract the same risk weighting as "claims on" or "claims guaranteed by" non-central government bodies within the United States, which are accorded a 20% risk weighting.
+If held by financial institutions subject to regulation in countries (other than the United States) that have adopted and continue to use or permit the use of the Basel Accord for risk weighting, a series of transition bonds may attract the same risk weighting as "claims on" or "claims guaranteed by" non-central government bodies within the United States, which are accorded a 20% risk weighting.
 We note, however, that the analysis may be different than that under Basel II.